Woolworth (Europe): Czech Republic

 The first Woolworth store in the Czech Republic opened in June 2025.

 Poland

 Woolworth opened its first Polish store in Kraków on 8 May 2023.
 Other stores quickly followed in Poznań and Warsaw.

 Slovakia

 The first Woolworth store in Slovakia opened in October 2025.

 United Kingdom and Ireland

-In July 2021, the retailer purchased the dormant British and Irish Woolworths brands from The Very Group; both had ceased trading in 2009 and 1984 respectively.
+In May 2021, the retailer purchased the dormant British and Irish Woolworth/s brands from The Very Group; both had ceased trading in 2009 and 1984 respectively.
 The Very Group had continued Woolworths.co.uk as an online retailer from 2009, before merging it into Very.co.uk in 2015.
 In 2024, a spokesperson for Roman Heini said that Britain is on a bucket list for possible international expansion destinations.